 Most major medical associations are on board with the idea of not diagnosing pain based on imaged abnormalities.
 Some organizations have gone so far as to warn physicians that supposing a cause of pain based on coincidental irregularities goes against all current research and clinical experiences in the dorsopathy sector.
 Good for medical science.
 See, you can teach an old dog new tricks after all.

 The actual diagnostic process often imparts a nocebo effect upon the patient.
-This is a perfect subtle example of an iatrogenic condition.
+This is a perfect subtle example of an iatrogenic back pain condition.
 In these common cases, the doctor actually causes, perpetuates or worsens existing symptoms by creating a scenario filled with fear and doubt through their diagnostic procedure.
 Patients with no prior pain often begin to experience symptoms once diagnosed with a scary sounding spinal condition, while patients with minor pain often worsen immediately.

 Doctors should do everything in their power to reassure the patient and present all diagnoses in an objective and fact filled manner.
 Patients should get the full story on every spinal condition, not just half the story.
 However, this rarely occurs, since an educated patient is unlikely to participate in long-term and highly profitable treatment programs.
 Doctors who can not perform this task should be removed from their medical practice and re-educated in the oath they swore prior to licensure.